-PriSUD-Nordic: Intervening substance use disorders in the prison population – A public health opportunity
+PriSUD-Nordic: Treating substance use disorders in the prison population – A public health opportunity

 A short description of the qualitative study:

 Harm caused by substance use disorders (SUD), including illicit substances as well as alcohol and other legal substances, is a significant contributor to the burden of disease.
 Individuals with SUDs have a higher risk of premature death, ranging from a four-fold increased mortality among persons with alcohol use disorder (AUD) (1) to a four to-15-fold increased mortality among persons with opioid use disorder (2).
 During 2015, 28 million years of healthy life (disability-adjusted life years, DALYs) were lost worldwide as a result of premature death and disability caused by drug use (3), with a heavier burden among socially disadvantaged groups, such as the prison population.
 People with SUD in prison thus constitutes a group of people that are marginalized both in terms of substance use and in terms of incarceration, and suffer disproportionately from poor physical and mental health, infectious diseases social marginalization and economic disadvantage (4).